 Obviously at some stage they tried really hard to build a road through here.

-Very happy to see us as they were a little lost..
-So were we..
+Very happy to see us as they were a little lost too as were we.

 Amazingly, we had EDGE out here and bought up Google Maps and worked it all out.

-Stopped at this little village..
-Again very friendly and all happy to have pics taken.
+Stopped at this little village.
+Again very friendly and all happy to have pictures taken.

-Loved seeing their pics to lots of laughter.
+Loved seeing their pictures, with lots of laughter.

 The teacher watching the kids go up the road.

-School finished while were were there and they all trotted off up the road.
+School finished while were were there.
+We watch as they all trotted off up the road.